apache/pulsar-site/docs/reference-metrics.md

 :::note

-- In standalone Pulsar, load balancing metrics are not exposed by default.
-If you want to access load balancing metrics, you can expose load balancing metrics by setting the following configurations in the `standalone.conf` file and ensure that your cluster has an active producer or consumer.
+- Load balancing metrics are **not exposed by default**.
+If you want to access load balancing metrics, you need to expose load balancing metrics by setting the following configurations in the `broker.conf` or `standalone.conf` file and ensure that your cluster has an active producer or consumer.

   ```
   loadManagerClassName=org.apache.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl